BitEscrow/escrow-sdk/README.md

 }
 ```

-The funder independently verifies the account information, then sends their funds to the account address.
+The funder independently verifies the account information, then sends their funds into the account address.

-Once the transaction is visible in the mempool, the funder commits the funds to a contract by pre-signing the contract's spending paths:
+Once the transaction is in the mempool, the funder can commit the funds to a contract by signing the contract's spending paths.
+These signatures authorize the contract to spend the deposit based on the contract terms.
+The combination of these signatures form a [covenant](docs/deposit.md) with the contract.

 ```ts
 interface CovenantData {